 When it comes to helping document a project, design a database, or any other architecture processes.
 I have found no better tool than this, its power is amazing, and it is very easy to use and get up and running.

-This has been a recent addition to my library, a full featured, free text editor.
+This has been a recent addition to my library, a full-featured, free text editor.
 I compare it to "what I would have wanted from notepad".
 It is a great tool, very helpful for random file edits, support syntax coloring for many languages.

 This is another somewhat recent addition to my library of tools, great for digging into assemblies and finding references, code information and more.

-When writing code it is all to often that there is a bug, and a file lock is accidentally left or you need to get more information on what all is being loaded by a specific application.
-Well this helpful tool from SysInternals is by far one of my favorites.
+When writing code it is all too often that there is a bug, and a file lock is accidentally left or you need to get more information on what all is being loaded by a specific application.
+Well, this helpful tool from SysInternals is by far one of my favorites.
 In fact, I strongly recommend that you look at and download most of the items from SysInternals, they are some of the best utilities out there, and they are all free!

-I hope that you have found this information useful, if there is ever any specific demand for detail on any of the above listed items I can do a detailed blog post on my usage of them.
+I hope that you have found this information useful if there is ever any specific demand for detail on any of the above-listed items I can do a detailed blog post on my usage of them.
 I am planning an article on CodeSmith and how I use it for DotNetNuke module development.
 This list is a fairly comprehensive list of the tools I use, I'm sure I have left some out.
 Feel free to share your favorites below!